 This futuristic looking smart sleeve guides you to improve your shooting form and consistency.
 Just turn on SOLIDshot and pull it on.
 You can dribble, pass, and play just like you normally would.

 Using multiple sensors on a player’s shooting arm, the device constantly analyzes motion, recognizes a shot, and gives instant feedback the moment the ball leaves the player’s hands.
 It looks at over 50 metrics of your shot.
 The data is gathered from three sensors: one on a player’s bicep, another on their forearm and the third one on the hand.

 Essentially, this is equivalent to a 120 fps high-speed motion capture system.
 Four independent computers coordinate hundreds of times per second to analyze your motion in real-time.

 Instant feedback helps you build muscle memory.
 Audio and visual cues on the sleeve let you know exactly what you need to work on.
 For more detailed insight into your shooting technique, head over to the accompanying app.

-The wearable is strapped around your waist or chest, similar to a heart-rate monitor.
-You can attach is either via the VERTclip or integrate it within an article of clothing.
+The wearable is designed to be strapped around your waist or chest, similar to a heart-rate monitor.
+It can be attached either via the VERTclip or integrated within an article of clothing.